John M. Pyle: Running

 Under the tutelage of Ray Zahab, in 2012 Pyle spent 80 straight days running 3273 mi from San Francisco to Key West.
 He was raising funds and awareness for the Wounded Warrior Project, carrying a 3 by 5 ft flag of the United States the whole way.
 Pyle was interviewed by local news outlets along his run, and was recognized at a Houston Astros game when he ran through that Texas city.

 Criminal activity

 In the late 20th century, Pyle was arrested for driving under the influence, possession of marijuana, and check kiting.

 Child pornography

-At approximately 6:45 a.m. on June 24, 2016, the Sarasota Police Department searched Pyle's Sarasota, Florida condominium based on three tips received from the National Center for Missing & Exploited Children.
+At approximately 6:45 a.m. on June 24, 2016, the Sarasota Police Department searched Pyle's condominium in Sarasota, Florida based on three tips received from the National Center for Missing & Exploited Children.
 They found 48 images of child pornography, including 15 depicting child sexual abuse and two with bondage; girls as young as seven and one year old were pictured.
 Due to the quantity of images, ages of the victims, and severity of the acts, Pyle was charged with 30 second-degree felonies for possessing child pornography (as opposed to third-degree charges), which could bring a sentence of 450 years imprisonment.